 Ramadan 2025 Key Dates

 This year, the Ramadan start date will be ten days earlier than last year’s Ramadan.
 Due to following the lunar calendar, the dates of Islamic months move ahead every year.
-In 2025, Ramadan is anticipated to begin near 28th February, depending on the moonsighting.
+The Ramadan calendar for 2025 shows that Ramadan is anticipated to begin near the 28th of February, depending on the moonsighting.
 The holy month lasts 29 or 30 days and ends when the new moon for the next month is sighted.
-The end of Ramadan is marked by the Eid-al-Fitr celebration, which is expected to be around 10 April but can vary according to the new moon.
+The end of Ramadan is marked by the Eid-al-Fitr celebration, which is expected to fall on or near the 30th of March.
+This can vary according to the sighting of the new moon.

-For your convenience, Charity Meals has put together the necessary information on their website.
+For your convenience, Charity Meals has put together the necessary information on their website and has provided a useful Ramadan timetable to help you prepare.
 Stay on top of the dates and timing to begin your fasts and prayers.
-Browse Charity Meals’ web pages to access the Ramadan fasting timetable and Ramadan prayer timetable.
+Browse Charity Meals’ web pages to access the Ramadan fasting timetable and Ramadan prayer times.

 Ramadan Timetable 2025

-Our timetable for Ramadan is a handy tool to keep track of your fasting days.
-To make sure you do not miss out on good deeds, Charity Meals has provided vital information in the Ramadan 2025 timetable.
+Our Ramadan timetable is a handy tool to keep track of your fasting days.
+To make sure you do not miss out on good deeds, Charity Meals has provided vital information on the Ramadan calendar 2025.
 Browse the website for all the key dates and fasting times during the holy month.

 Make a Donation